France Travel Guide

 Must Know Before You Travel to France

-• Safety: Be aware of your surroundings to prevent pickpocketing and keep your belongings secure.
-Avoid displaying expensive items like jewelry or large amounts of cash.
-Also, be vigilant about numerous scams in crowded areas in major cities along with Cote D'Azur cities of Marseille and Nice in South France.
+Safety: Be aware of your surroundings to prevent pickpocketing and keep your belongings secure.
+Avoid display of expensive items or large amounts of cash.
+Also, be vigilant about numerous scams in crowded areas in major cities along with Cote D'Azur, Marseille and Nice in South France.

 Best time to visit France